Germany launches national cybersecurity agency | DW | 11.08.2020

-The German government has officially signed up to creating an agency to protect the country's cybersecurity.
-The defense minister described the project, initially funded with €350 million ($412 million), a "milestone."
+The German government has officially signed up to create an agency to protect the country's cybersecurity.
+The defense minister described the project, initially funded with €350 million ($412 million), as a "milestone."

-Germany on Tuesday announced it had officially launched a federal agency to combat cyberthreats to the country's security.
+Germany on Tuesday announced it has officially launched a federal agency to combat cyberthreats to the country's security.

 The agency, whose creation was agreed upon in the 2018 coalition contract of Germany's ruling parties, is to coordinate innovative research on cybersecurity and help turn it into practicable approaches to combat cyberthreats